-Objects > SD-WAN Link Management > Traffic Distribution
+Objects > SD-WAN Link Management > Traffic Distribution-Profile

 Traffic Distribution Profile

-Namefor the Traffic Distribution Profile using a combination and maximum of 31 alphanumeric characters, hyphens, spaces, underscores, and periods.
+Enter a name for the Traffic Distribution Profile using a maximum of 31 alphanumeric characters, hyphen, space, underscore, and period.

 Best Available Path